 Unlike some other forms of injury, sciatica pain may improve with training rather than rest.
 Additionally, continuing to exercise after the pain improves may help prevent it from returning.

 Factors contributing to the easing of sciatica symptoms may include the following:

 Improved muscle strength

-Exercises engage and strengthen the muscles in the affected area, and stronger muscles may take some weight off the surrounding tissues.
-According to research in the
+Exercises engage and strengthen muscles in the affected area, and stronger muscles may take some weight off the surrounding tissues.

 Improved blood flow